RigsOfRods/ror-linux-buildscripts/README.md

 ### Build and install Rigs of Rods:
 Run these commands from the console in this order and not simultaneously:

-`sh dependencies-Ubuntu-16.04.sh` if your distro is based on Ubuntu 16.04 OR `dependencies.sh` if your distro is based on something else.
+`sh dependencies-Ubuntu.sh` if your distro is based on Ubuntu xenial, yakkety or artful OR
+`sh dependencies.sh` if your distro is based on something else.

 ```sh
 sh game.sh
 sh content.sh